 Walter E. Kaeck, PE

 Walter Kaeck, a geotechnical engineer, joined MRCE in 1987.
 Walter managed the MRCE soil mechanics laboratory for five years.
-He was promoted to Partner in 2015.
+He was promoted to Principal in 2015.

 Walter’s experience includes design of shallow and deep foundations, excavation support and underpinning structures, retaining walls and embankments, groundwater control, and ground improvement.
 He supervises design and preparation of technical work including geotechnical and baseline reports, construction specifications, and contract drawings.
 Walter has provided expert witness support resolving construction disputes.